wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 .. image:: images/preemptive-troubleshooting/blade-fuses.png
    :width: 600

-..warning:: Take care to ensure fuses are fully seated into the fuse holders.
+.. warning:: Take care to ensure fuses are fully seated into the fuse holders.
 The fuses should descend at least as far as the figure below (different brand fuses have different lead lengths).
 It should be nearly impossible to remove the fuse with bare hands (without the use of pliers).
 If this is not properly done, the robot/radio may exhibit intermittent connectivity issues.

 If you can remove the blade fuses by hand then they are not in completely.
 Make sure that they are completely seated in the PDP so that they don't pop out during robot operation.